SyncfusionExamples/How-to-disable-the-chart-template-saving-alert-window-in-WinForms-Chart-/README.md

 ChartTemplate.Save(this.chartControl1, "TemplateName.xml");
 ```

-The below code snippet is used to save the template (series and point properties as XAML file) by default without getting that popup
+If your requirement is to save the chart template (series properties and the point properties, which was saved in XML file) without getting that pop-up then, please refer the following code sample instead of saving like [this](https://help.syncfusion.com/windowsforms/chart/design-time-features#saving-chart-series-data).
 C#
 ```
 ..